echoprotocol/echowiki/technologies/powr-echorand/overview.md

 ### Block application by the network participants

 All network nodes receive all messages sent by producers and verifiers at all stages of the consensus.
 All the network nodes perform the round steps.
-Messages are sent to the network only by the nodes that have already been selected for participation at a given step using the $VRFN(r,s)$ algorithm.
+Messages are sent to the network only by the nodes that have already been selected for participation at a given step using the $VRFN(r, a, s)$ algorithm.

 Accordingly, each node individually determines when consensus has been reached on the next block and understands which block to apply and add to its own local copy of the distributed ledger.
 Thus, all the network nodes reach the end of the round at one of the stages of the `BBA` algorithm and get a formed $CERT_{r}$.
 Therefore, a final message with the resulting information isn’t broadcast by any node, as each node has already determined this information independently.